daolanx/blog/src/content/posts/en/post-6.md

 #### Cognitive Awakening

-- 《The Road to Wealth Freedom》by Xiaolai Li
+- _The Road to Wealth Freedom_ by Xiaolai Li

 #### Investment Cognition

-- 《Rich Dad Poor Dad》by Robert Toru Kiyosaki
+- _Rich Dad Poor Dad_ by Robert Toru Kiyosaki

 #### Technology Cognition

-- 《Hackers: Heroes of the Computer Revolution》by Steven Levy
+- _Hackers: Heroes of the Computer Revolution_ by Steven Levy
-- 《iWoz: Computer Geek to Cult Icon》by Steve Wozniak
+- _iWoz: Computer Geek to Cult Icon_ by Steve Wozniak
-- 《Just for Fun: The Story of an Accidental Revolutionary》by Linus Torvalds
+- _Just for Fun: The Story of an Accidental Revolutionary_ by Linus Torvalds
-- 《Left Ear Listens to the Wind》by Hao Chen
+- _Left Ear Listens to the Wind_ by Hao Chen